-Our progress against these goals and objectives will be tracked and reported to both the Executive Staff and members at their regular scheduled monthly meetings.
+Our progress towards these goals and objectives will be tracked and reported to both the Executive Staff and members at their regular scheduled monthly meetings.
 Appropriate adjustments will be made in a timely manner in or order to keep us on track and to insure us of meeting the individual targets.

-The size of the Chapter is now 16 including six new Mentors in the last year.
-We are now in the process of reinventing the Chapter with a look at bringing on new members, acquiring additional clients and expanding the workshop programs.
-The key has to be new volunteers.
+The size of the Chapter on October 1st 2018 is 17 mentors.
+We are in the process of reinventing the Chapter with the intention of bringing on and supporting new members, acquiring additional clients and expanding the workshop programs.
+The key to our plan is in bringing in new volunteers.
 We need to explore all opportunities to attract additional volunteers who are willing to take leadership roles in the Chapter.
 The Chapter needs to work with other groups in the Charlottesville and the eight surrounding counties as a way to attract additional clients.

-• Increase the awareness of SCORE and its services to the community in its designated territory
+- Increase the awareness of SCORE and its services to the community in its designated territory

-• Measure and evaluate client satisfaction, through feedback from mentor-ing sessions, as well as evaluations collected at workshops.
+- Measure and evaluate client satisfaction, through feedback from mentoring sessions, as well as evaluations collected at workshops.
 We believe this information will help us to maximize our efforts and improve client referrals

-• Increase the number of clients served.
+- Increase the number of clients served.
 This will be accomplished through Face-to Face Mentoring, Workshops and email mentoring

 The Chapter website is a key element of our marketing effort.
 Internet marketing starts at the landing page where first impressions are made.
-To be confident that the Chapter website is a superior marketing tool, the Mar-keting Committee will solicit expert assistance in all aspects to insure our site is customer focused, as:
+To be confident that the Chapter website is a superior marketing tool, the Marketing Committee will solicit expert assistance in all aspects to insure our site is customer focused, as:

-• Best possible marketing message
+- Best possible marketing message

-• Clarity, ease of use, navigation and friendliness
+- Clarity, ease of use, navigation and friendliness

-• Search engine analysis
+- Search engine analysis

 - Best possible positioning

-• On-going assessment
+- On-going assessment